AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 affect their behavior.
 Additionally, there are some general runtime parameters for hydrodynamics:

--  : time-advance the fluid dynamical
+-  castro.do_hydro: time-advance the fluid dynamical
    equations (0 or 1; must be set)

--  : include additional user-specified
+-  castro.add_ext_src: include additional user-specified
    source term (0 or 1; default 0)

--  : call the sponge routine
+-  castro.do_sponge: call the sponge routine
    after the solution update (0 or 1; default: 0)

    The purpose of the sponge is to damp velocities outside of a star, to prevent them from dominating the timestep constraint.
 The sponge parameters are set in your probin file, in the &sponge namelist.
-You can sponge either on radius from the center (using and
-   ) or on density (using
-   and ).
-The timescale of the damping is set through .
+You can sponge either on radius from the center (using sponge_lower_radius and sponge_upper_radius) or on density (using sponge_lower_density and sponge_upper_density).
+The timescale of the damping is set through sponge_timescale.

--  : enforce that :math:`\sum_i X_i = 1`
+-  castro.normalize_species: enforce that :math:`\sum_i X_i = 1`
    (0 or 1; default: 0)

--  : enforce constant mass flux at domain boundary (0 or 1; default: 1)
+-  castro.fix_mass_flux: enforce constant mass flux at domain boundary (0 or 1; default: 1)

--  : is internal energy allowed to be negative?
+-  castro.allow_negative_energy: is internal energy allowed to be negative?
 (0 or 1; default: 1)

--  : this is used to set the boundary conditions by assuming the star is spherically symmetric in the outer regions (0 or 1; default: 0)
+-  castro.spherical_star: this is used to set the boundary conditions by assuming the star is spherically symmetric in the outer regions (0 or 1; default: 0)